 This GMAT practice question is a quant problem solving question from Solid Geometry (Mensuration).
 Concept: computing circumference between area of two squares.
 Includes elementary number properties concept relating to difference between square of two numbers.
+A GMAT 600 to 650 level, medium difficulty quantitative reasoning question.

 The shape of the area used for growing cabbages has remained a square in both the years.